 If you do not fall into either of these categories and can't afford to pay your course fees, then you can apply to our hardship funds for financial help.
 Speak to the enrolling officer at the centre or contact us on 0191 433 8516 for more information.

 For courses where Gateshead Council receive no funding from external agencies, such as our 'Learning for Leisure' courses, the full cost of learning must be borne by the learner.
 Fees are determined by the actual cost of running the course, and these are based on a rate of £6.50 per hour.

-If you qualify for a discount or concession, you must bring evidence of this when you come to enrol, e.g. benefit book or proof of age
+If you qualify for a discount or concession, you must bring evidence of this when you come to enrol, for example your benefit book or proof of age.

 A full refund will be offered if a course is cancelled before the first session, if for example when there are too few enrolments for the course to be cost effective.
 If a course closes after five weeks, a partial refund will be offered.
 Refunds will only be offered in other cases for medical or employment-related reasons.
 A doctor's note or a letter from an employer will be needed as proof.

 Published course fees cover the tuition costs of the course as well as your share of the cost of your accreditation and examination fees.

 On certain courses additional equipment and materials may also apply.
 Any such additional costs will be explained at the time of enrolment and explained on course information sheets.

 Some of the cost of your examination and/or assessment is included in your course fee.
 However, if you do not sit the exam without good reason, we reserve the right to charge you for the examination/assessment cost in full.
 This will be made clear to you when your examination/assessment entry is being submitted.
 A charge will also be made for any extra examination or assessment or re sits.

 If your course involves your working with children or vulnerable adults, we will need to arrange for a police clearance check to be carried out.
 There may be a charge for this.